osrf/gazebo_user_guide/src/modifying_developer.md

 Before embarking on a project to add a new feature to Gazebo, make sure no one else is doing the same thing.
-Send a quick email to the Gazebo mailing list expressing your interest and idea.
-Someone will get back to you shortly about your idea.
+Send a quick email to the Gazebo mailing list (gazebo-list@kforge.ros.org) expressing your interest and idea, and someone will get back to you shortly.

 ## Writing your Code

-When writing your code, make sure you abide by our [style guide](modifying__style.html).
+When writing your code, make sure you abide by our [Style Guide](modifying__style.html).

 ### Compile Time Tests